sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 - If possible, DISCUSS WITH OTHERS.

+* If you are experienced, this might take around an hour or two to complete.

 ## The width of wire must be a multiple of 1 or 2. e.g. 2 4 8 16 32 etc... , s.t. you can modularize the circuit later to prevent further nuances.

 - Usually 32 is a word = 4 bytes.(W)
+> However, depends on the data width of the Mem you use, this might vary.
 - 16 is halfword(hW)
 - 8 is a byte(B)
 - 4 is halfbyte(hB)